 When people find out what I do, they automatically assume that I eat fruits and vegetables all day.
 While I am a big fan of produce, my favorite food group is chocolate (followed by Greek yogurt as a close second).
 My friends and family would attest to this fact, having observed me many a time with my eyes closed, happily indulging in a decadent chocolate dessert.

 While chocolate has many healthy benefits, unfortunately, most of the chocolate we see in stores and restaurants is loaded with a hefty dose of sugar and fat.
 So what benefits does chocolate give us?
 And what is the best way to enjoy chocolate?
-Read on to find out more, and try one our favorite guilt-free chocolate mousse recipe below.
+Read on to find out more, and try one our favorite guilt-free chocolate recipes below.

 With all the ways to enjoy chocolate, many people don’t realize that chocolate comes from a plant.
 That’s right, a plant!
 Now no, this does not mean that chocolate is equivalent to salad (as much as we may wish).

 Chocolate comes from the bitter seeds of the cacao tree.
 The seeds are fermented, dried and roasted, helping to make their flavor more pronounced.
 The shell is removed and then the cacao nibs inside are ground into cocoa powder.
 Since cocoa by itself is pretty bitter, it is usually mixed with different ingredients (i.e. butter, milk, and sugar) to make the chocolate you buy from the store.